 First, what is hiking?
-I will use it as a mega category of getting out on foot in nature.
+I will use it as a mega category of walking out in nature.
 Traditionally, most will think of hiking as also meaning there is a trail to follow.
-I will consider backpacking, scrambling, climbing, mountaineering, and all ultra variants on a more advanced form of hiking that is not beginner friendly.
+I will consider backpacking, scrambling, climbing, mountaineering, and all ultra variants on a more advanced form of hiking that is not beginner-friendly.
 So before we dive into those subcategories, we must crawl before we can walk.

 Featured Image Credit

 Hiking will involve finding trails in nature and exploring those trails to the end and back.
 Animals naturally make trails, and most of the ones you follow are human-made.
 At its’ most basic principles, around 20 or so steps along one route will start to kill vegetation and make a visible path on the ground.
 The more usage a path gets, the broader and easier it is to follow.
 Well-trafficked paths become something like highways in nature!
 Thus, let’s rule out trails with fading paths or even a path that are not beginner-friendly.

 Many national parks, forests, and cities worldwide will often advertise a lot of their beginner hikes freely.
 Therefore, some quick internet searches or travel research can often be fruitful.
 Since well-trafficked paths are beginner-friendly, you want to go and explore some of those to start.
 It gives you a great way to test your gear, build your endurance, and test your physical comforts before diving into more profound things.
 Going through the beginner’s steps is vital to learning hiking quickly, as I explain more deeply in a general manner in this article.